jordpatte/jordpatte/README.md

 ### Hi there 👋

+I am a Jamaican software engineer that lives for design.
+I do graphic all the way to web design.
+I also write code in Go and Python when I'm not designing.

 <!--
 **jordpatte/jordpatte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.